rwanyoike/bookmark-refresh/README.md

 ### Append website description

 When set, the above becomes: _GoatGoatYo (GoatGoatYo is the search engine that tracks you.
 We don't protect your search history from anyone – even us!)_.

-\*\* If you use the address bar to lookup bookmarks, typing _search engine_ will also suggest _GoatGoatYo_.
+If you use the address bar to lookup bookmarks, typing **search engine** will also suggest **GoatGoatYo**. 🐐

 ## Credits